Kaahumanu Church

+Kaʻahumanu Church is a church in Wailuku, Maui, Hawaii.
+The hymns and invocation in the services are in the Hawaiian language. which echo the legacy of Hawaiian churches in the survival of the Hawaiian language where it was banned from being spoken in public.

+Origin

 In 1832, Queen Ka'ahumanu, an early convert into Christianity, visited Maui, and came to the site of the then new Ka'ahumanu Church, witnessing services being presided by Jonathan Smith Green.
 Upon seeing this, Queen Ka'ahumanu asked the Congregationalist mission to name the permanent church structure after her.

-First, second, and third Buildings
+First, second, and third buildings

-The first building used by Jonathan Smith Green for his services was nothing more than a simple shed; it was built on land owned by Kahale family granted under King Kamehameha III.
+The original building used by the guest Minister, Jonathan Smith Green, was a shed built on land owned by the Kahale family granted under King Kamehameha III.

 In 1834, due to the ballooning congregation numbers (3000 worshipers was noted at one point) a second building was built, which was a thatched structure.
 However, despite the large worship numbers, the actual permanent membership of the church was small; an 1834-1835 report noted eleven members of the church.

-During the "Great Revival" between 1837–1840, the church membership ballooned to 487; the 1838-1839 year alone saw 200 new members into the church.
-With this swell in membership, a new third church structure was built under the supervision of Richard Armstrong after Jonathan Smith Green left in 1836.
-Built in 1840, the "two-story" (One floor and a gallery) stone church was 100 by 52 ft.
-However, problems with the roof was noted by Jonathan Smith Green after his return in 1841 to replace Richard Armstrong.
-Deemed a "failure" by Jonathan Smith Green, the roof was fixed after a $648.28 expenditure.
+During the "Great Revival" between 1837 and 1840, the church membership ballooned to 487; the 1838-1839 year alone saw 200 new members into the church.
+With this swell in membership, a new third church structure was built under the supervision of Richard Armstrong after Green left in 1836.
+Built in 1840, the "two-story" (one floor and a gallery) stone church was 100 by 52 ft.
+However, problems with the roof was noted by Green after his return in 1841 to replace Richard Armstrong.
+Deemed a "failure" by Green, the roof was fixed after a $648.28 expenditure.

 William Patterson Alexander was installed at the church in 1857 after pastor Daniel Conde was not liked by the congregation and a petition to have him removed was circulated.
-Alexander noted that a new church was needed, and advocated building a new one as early as 1866.
-It wasn't until 1872 that fund-raising efforts were undertaken by William Pulepule Kahale, the first Native Hawaiian Pastor in the church, to build a new structure.
+Alexander said that a new church was needed, and advocated building a new one as early as 1866.
+In 1872 that fund-raising efforts were undertaken by William Pulepule Kahale, the first Native Hawaiian pastor in the church, to build a new structure.

 Current building

-The current structure, the fourth on the site, was built in 1876.
+The current structure, the fourth on the site, was built in 1875.
 It was built to honor Queen Ka'ahumanu's earlier request by Wailuku Sugar Company manager Edward Bailey.
-It is built in the New England simple style Gothic Architecture.
+It is built in the New England simple style Gothic architecture.

 The bell and three clock faces are from the Seth-Thomas clock works, and brought over in 1884 around the Cape Horn.
 The apparatus was donated by the Bailey family at a cost of $1000.00.
 Chandeliers were added in 1892.
 Maui County officials designated the clock in Ka'ahumanu Church as the "Town Clock" in 1964.